Residential Bridge Loans in Orange County, CA

 How does a bridge loan differ from a regular hard money loan?

-What qualifies as an acceptable exit strategy for a bridge loan?
+What qualifies as an acceptable exit strategy?

 Can I use a bridge loan for a 1031 exchange?